whynotmake-it/dart-coverage-assistant/README.md

           upper_threshold: 90
 ```

-> [!warning] Warning With this setup, this action will assume, that your
+> [!IMPORTANT] With this setup, this action will assume, that your projects have
-> projects have up-to-date coverage.
-This can be achieved by either running the
+> up-to-date coverage.
+This can be achieved by either running the tests like
-> tests like `flutter test --coverage` in the steps before this action, or
+> `flutter test --coverage` in the steps before this action, or always running
-> always running them locally.
-Check the section below for more information
+> them locally.
+Check the section below for more information about configuration
-> about configuration options.
+> options.

 ### For CI Newbies